 Our team of Stanford researchers, graduate students, and undergraduates examined the proposed law and have concluded that data privacy can be a useful tool in regulating AI, but California’s new law must be more narrowly tailored to prevent overreach, focus more on AI model transparency, and ensure people’s rights to delete their personal information are not usurped by the use of AI.
-Additionally, we suggest that the regulation’s proposed transparency provision requiring companies to explain to consumers the logic underlying their “automated decisionmaking” processes could be more powerful if it instead focused on providing greater transparency about the data used to enable such processes.
+Additionally, we suggest that the regulation’s proposed transparency provision requiring companies to explain to consumers the logic underlying their “automated decision making” processes could be more powerful if it instead focused on providing greater transparency about the data used to enable such processes.
 Finally, we argue that the data embedded in machine-learning models must be explicitly included when considering consumers’ rights to delete, know, and correct their data.
-A copy of our comments is available here, and the Agency recently posted all of the submitted comments to its website.

 The Link Between Consumer Privacy and AI